 To support start-ups, the government has allotted initial funds worth INR 25 billion and a total of INR 100 billion over four years.
 These funds will not be directly invested into start-ups but will participate in Venture Funds.
 They will be called funds of funds and shall be managed by a board.
 Also, LIC shall be a co-investor in the funds of funds.

 2. Credit Guarantee Fund for Start-ups

-To encourage entrepreneurship, the government will encourage lenders and banks to provide Venture Debts rather than Debt funding for it’s perceived as a high risk area.
-Credit guarantee will be provided through NCGTC.
+To encourage entrepreneurship, the government will encourage lenders and banks to provide Venture Debt rather than Debt funding for it’s perceived as a high-risk area.
+Credit guarantees will be provided through NCGTC.

 3. Tax Exemptions on Capital Gains

 To promote start-up investment, exemptions will be given to those investing their capital gains in the funds of funds.
 Also, the capital gain tax exemption for MSME’s will be extended to all start-ups.

 4. Tax Exemption to Start-ups for three years